gousiosg/homepage/_posts/2015-06-26-How-contributors-use-pull-requests-GitHub.md

 be a dependency from another project the contributor is developing or fixing an end user bug.
 Altruistic motives (still) play a role: 33% of the respondents mentioned that they want to devote their time to a good cause.
-Developers also contributor for natural interest and personal development reasons, for example to sharpen their programming skills or intellectual stimulation.
+Developers also contribute for natural interest and personal development reasons, for example to *sharpen their programming skills* or for the *intellectually stimulating* fun of it.
 Finally, approximately 35% of the respondents related contributions to career development, raging from enriching their profile to attraching new customers.
 <blockquote>
   <p>
     <i>R121: Making contributions to [project] makes it easier for me to get new clients.</i>